Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments: Numerical analysis of the EPR-Bell pilot-wave model

 \paragraph{Factorized dynamics: $\gamma=\tfrac{\pi}{2}$}

-When the angle between the two spin directions is $90^\circ$, after particle $B$ exits the coil we do not find correlations between the different trajectories (see Fig.~\ref{fig:trajectories_gamma}(b)).
-Moreover, there are no crossings between trajectories: one can show that in this case the two-particle dynamics reduces to two disjoint one-particle dynamics.
+When the relative angle is $\gamma=\tfrac{\pi}{2}$, the underlying dynamical mapping does not induce correlations between the particle outcomes, as shown in Fig.~\ref{fig:trajectories_gamma}(c).
+Moreover, there are no crossings between trajectories, in this case, the two-particle dynamics reduces to two independent one-particle dynamics.
 Indeed, we have

 so that

 and thus the velocities are :